Disable Elastic (Rubber Band) Scrolling in Mac OS X

 defaults write -g NSScrollViewRubberbanding -int 0

-To undo the change and get rubberband scrolling back, use the following defaults command:
+To undo the change and get rubberband scrolling back, which is the default in OS X nowadays, use the following defaults command instead:

 defaults delete -g NSScrollViewRubberbanding

 This is a great tip that has long been wished for by many users, heads up to MacWorld for the details of this one.

 Used -bool false for macOS Ventura, but doesn’t work in Finder, System Settings.
 Think it works in Chrome, but for Firefox you must go to about:config and set apz.overscroll.enabled to false.

 Just try it and work fine but after few tests